sxie22/GASP-python/docs/usage.md

   * **max_scell_lattice_length**

-(Applies in interface geometry) Specifies the maximum lattice length of the supercell lattice vector of interface structure made by lattice matching.
+Only applies to the [interface geometry](#iface_geometry).
+SSpecifies the maximum allowed lattice vector length of the interface structure made by lattice matching.
 Optional, and defaults to 30.0.

   * **min_lattice_angle**